-We began as the Rotorua Local Food Network using a multi-pronged approach to address food security and food systems, a key component of which is focusing on traditional Maori food crops namely kumara and riwai (Maori potato)
+We are using a multi-pronged approach to address the food security and food system problems, a key component of which is focusing on traditional food crops.

 The aim of the network was to make healthy, locally grown food affordable and accessible for our whole community, and to support sustainable, local food business & farming to thrive.